Detecting high-dimensional entanglement by randomized product projections: Analysis of numerical results

-It is clear from Eq.~(\ref{SII:eq1}) that the total number of projections required to perform $3$ MUBs is $3d$ which scales linearly with dimension $d$.
-In contrast, our approach requires $5N$ projections independent of dimension $d$, where $N$ represents the number of random unitary or orthogonal transformations.
+It is clear from Eq.~(\ref{SII:eq1}) that the total number of projections required to perform $3$ MUBs is $3d$, which scales linearly with dimension $d$.
+In contrast, our approach requires $2N$ projections, where $N$ represents the number of random unitary or orthogonal matrices.